Kolonaki, Athens: A Local’s Guide to Athens’ Most Exclusive District

 On a clear day, you can see all the way out to the port of Piraeus and the Saronic Gulf islands from up here.
 The view is particularly breathtaking at sunset.

-The walk isn’t particularly challenging as the path is well paved and provides a slow, steady incline.
+The walk isn’t particularly challenging as the path is well paved and provides a slow, steady incline, making it suitable for kids as well.
 It is generally suited for people of all ages and hiking abilities but if you don’t feel like walking, you can also ride the funicular train from the base at Aristippou 1 for a couple of euros.

 Bars in Kolonaki Athens